kullervo16/checklist/README.md

  * tags will organise your templates and checklists.
 You use them to retrieve them and to group the statistics
  * milestones define a status in the process the checklist supports.
 You reach a milestone if all checks before that milestone are ok.
 Via the milestone, you can see which instances of the checklists reached a given state.

+## Releases

+Current release : 0.1

+Here you can find the [Release notes for the different versions](./release.md).

+### Release target

+The project contains a Dockerfile.
+You can also find the released versions on dockerhub.

 ## Templates

 The templates are defined in  YAML.
 This is the syntax :